 Norway in the winter is a fascinating place, especially with all the snow.
 There’s also a lot of fun things to do in Oslo in winter!
 The only problem?
 In 2020 snow didn’t arrive until mid-December (like, if anything would actually work out normally anyway).

 Before that, I went back to northern Norway, to visit Tromsø and Lyngen Alps.
 It has been on my list for a while, so I was happy to finally make it up there.
-I’ve watched Northern Lights, stayed in a wooden cabin with a fireplace and jacuzzi, hiked through the fairytale landscape, and spent a couple of days with a friend in Tromsø.
+I’ve watched Northern Lights, stayed in a wooden cabin similar to this one, hiked through the fairytale landscape, and spent a couple of days with a friend in Tromsø.

 Holidays in the Canary Islands